-I came across a blog post on the Everest Base Camp trek & that planted a seed in my head… I thought it was something I would physically be capable of & of course it’s a major bucket list item.
+I came across an Everest Base Camp trek review on a blog & that planted a seed in my head… I thought it was something I would physically be capable of & of course it’s a major bucket list item.
 But when would I be able to do it?
 After my US visa is approved Erik & I plan to get married.
 If we started a family I knew I would never want to take 2 weeks off to go trekking in the Himalayas.

 So it was really now or never… and since I didn’t have any work lined up now was a good a time as any!
 I brought it up with my friend Tracy who was really keen.
 In the next few days I ended up getting a job so the other side of me started to think that I should keep working instead & save money before my move to the US (where I wouldn’t be able to work for at least a few months).
 I asked my family & friends what they thought & everyone encouraged me to do the EBChike, especially Erik.

 I still wasn’t convinced & wrestled with both sides of myself: the eternal wanderluster vs responsible adult.
 Guess which one came out on top? 🙂

 I should say that this all happened in a short space of time.
 I first thought of hiking Everest Camp 6 weeks before my flight & I booked the tickets 4 weeks out.
 I had been in touch with Green Valley Nepal Treks & Research (my preferred tour company) most of that time but only confirmed a tour with them 2 weeks out.